I have been recently thinking about the opportunity to use a Cloud IDE for my personal coding projects.

-As I mentioned previously, I am regularly coding in Java and Web-based IDE offer is quite poor for backend programmers.
-Our languages are statically typed and the need of refactoring functions is compulsory when we are dealing with some mature codebase.
+As I mentioned previously, I am regularly coding in Java and the Web-based IDE offer is quite poor for backend programmers.
+Our languages are statically typed and the need for refactoring functions is compulsory when we are dealing with some mature codebase.

 The advantages coming with Eclipse CHE are :

-- Most of refactoring tools already present in Eclipse
+- Most of the refactoring tools already present in Eclipse

 - GIT / Maven / Gradle integration : yeah